joergboe/MakeItSimple/README.md

     cd ProjectOutPlaceBuild; ../bin/mktsimple --project-dir . --type opb --noprompt --overwrite; make all

+## Kate integration

+The Build Utility provides files that allow you to take full advantage of the Clang Language Server.
+To do this, you need to install the following plugins in 'Kate':
+* Build & Run,
+* LSP Client,
+* Project Plugin,
+* Terminal
+When creating a new project skeleton with the project wizard 'mktsimple', activate the option:
+'Create a Kate Project'.
+The project wizard can also be used to add the Kate-Project-File to an existing C/C++ project.
+The first build attempt creates the compilation database that is needed by the Language Server, even if the build itself fails.
+From now on, all the functions of the Language Server are available.

 If you have any suggestions or bug reports please write a Github Issue.

 Learn more about MakeItSimple [here](https://www.joergboe.de/makeitsimple.html).